Dividing Your Home in a Divorce: Do You Need an Appraisal?

 The person doing the refinance will typically end up with a much larger payment for the home and needs to make sure they can afford it.
 According to Brown, this could cause residual resentment because “you are basically mortgaging your ex’s payout over the next 30 years.”

-You need to determine the value of the home in order to make either of these options work, which can be difficult, especially in volatile and rapidly changing markets.
+You need to determine the value of the home to make either of these options work, which can be difficult, especially in volatile and rapidly changing markets.
 In this case, getting a home appraisal is an essential part of the process.

 What should you expect to happen during the appraisal process?